pbella/Cuis-Ports/README.md

 	Smalltalk recreateSpecialObjectsArray.

-### OMeta 2
+#### OMeta 2

-Currently needs to be filed in/installed, in sequence:
+##### Installation

+A. Reestablish #compilerClass in Cuis

+	1. Unzip attached file compilerClass.zip
+	2. start Cuis 2330
+	3. Open file list
+	4. click on 2331
+	5. click on [install]
+	6. click on 2332
+	7. click on [install]

+B. pull down the OMeta*.st files from https://github.com/pbella/Cuis-Ports

+C. File in in the  following sequence

 	1. OMeta2-stage1.st
 	2. OMeta2.pck.st
+	3. OMeta2Examples.pck.st (optional)
-3. OMeta2Tests.pck.st (optional)
+	4. OMeta2Tests.pck.st (optional)

-Notes:
+D. Check examples in the OMeta2Examples class

+	- OMeta2Examples match: 5 with: #fact.
+	- OMeta2Examples matchAll: '1234' with: #number.
+	- OMeta2Examples matchAll: 'abc123' with: #identifier.
+	- OMeta2Examples matchAll: #($a $b $c 1 2 3 #(4 5)) with: #structure.
+	- OMeta2Examples matchAll: 'howdy' with: #greeting.

+##### Notes
 - Only very basic functionality has been verified.
 Please report problems/bugs.
 - Requires Cuis4.2-2330 with the 2331 and 2332 changesets provided by Juan applied.
 - stage2b overwrites methods in stage1 that are needed to load stage2b